NFL Players Association: 1982 strike

-The 1982 NFL strike began on Tuesday, September 21, and lasted 57 days, ending on November 16.
+The 1982 NFL strike began on September 21 and ended on November 16, lasting 57 days.
 During this time, no NFL games were played.
 The strike occurred because the union demanded that a wage scale based on percentage of gross revenues be implemented.
 The NFLPA wanted the percentage to be 55 percent, and according to the Los Angeles Times, this demand "dominated the negotiations."

 During the strike, the NFLPA promoted two "AFC–NFC 'all-star' games."
 One was held at RFK Stadium in Washington, D.C., on October 17, and the second was held at the Los Angeles Memorial Coliseum a day later.
 One of the few stars who did play, future Hall of Fame running back John Riggins, explained "I guess I'll do just about anything for money."
 Despite a local TV blackout of WTBS and ticket prices starting at six dollars, neither game drew well; only 8,760 fans attended in Washington and 5,331 in Los Angeles.
 With no NFL games to air, CBS replayed the previous Super Bowl and aired Division III football; Pat Summerall and John Madden, for example, covered a game between Baldwin Wallace and Wittenberg.
 NBC acquired the rights to Canadian Football League games from ESPN, and both networks aired their respective games with NFL-like production values.
 However, the three CFL games NBC showed were all blowouts (by a total of 96 points) with poor ratings, and the network gave up.

 The 1982 strike ended with a players' revolt against their own union, as some members suggested that Garvey step down as executive director.
 As a result of the strike, the season schedule was reduced from 16 games to 9 and the playoffs expanded the then-standard 10 to 16 teams (eight from each conference) for this one-season only "Super Bowl tournament."
 A new five-year agreement was ratified, providing severance packages to players upon retirement, an increase in salaries and post-season pay, and bonuses based on the number of years of experience in the league.
 Additionally, the NFLPA was allowed to receive copies of all player contracts.